agude/agude.github.io/_books/the_left_hand_of_darkness.md

 gender roles.
 And like {{ algernon_short }}, {{ this_book }} didn't affect me
 as deeply as I'd anticipated.

-There are also a lot of parallels with {{ clarkes }} {{ childhood }}.
+There are also a lot of parallels with {{ clarkes }} {{ childhood }} as well.
 Both books examine first contact with a peaceful, patient "alien".
 Both weave together telepathy and mysticism with scientific elements.
 And both explore how societies respond to major, fundamental changes: {{ the_authors }} work looks at how a civilization reacts to moving beyond the gender binary, while